 Demographics in the US are shifting.
 This ongoing shift is well-documented, but the reason it matters is because businesses will also have to cater to a wider range of consumers and their needs.
 To the tune of $6 Trillion in buying power, yes that was trillion, considering a much broader swath of customers is imperative for longevity, in all industries.
 Companies working for greater diversity, equity, and belonging are being practical in finding authentic ways to communicate with the people they serve.

-The tech industry diversifying has long been a topic of conversation, but we think the approach needs a refresh.
-Simply put, we need to view inclusion and learning about intersectionality as an opportunity for business.
+The diversification of the tech industry has long been a topic of conversation, but simply put, we need to view inclusion and learning about intersectionality as an opportunity for business that has yet to be captured.
 This means realizing the positive impact that technology can have in driving change and innovation that will improve our daily lives.
-Within tech organizations, DEIB needs to be more than a program.
+Within tech organizations, DEIB needs to be more than a program or expecting a group of diverse individuals to carry the weight on influencing their organization with no support and no budget.
 Its policies should be interlaced into everything you are doing, uplifting all types of people to their full potential in and outside of your organization.
 The possible positive outcomes of this shift are immeasurable.

 At base, applying a lens of intersectionality means understanding that everyone belongs to multiple groups, communities, and has cross-sections of their personal identity.
 These identities actively impact how people experience the world around them, creating a distinctly layered disposition.
 Intersectionality calls on us to think outside of the box of how we typically label someone and their life’s experience.